mfaani/mfaani/content/posts/devtools/everything-you-need-to-know-about-keychain-as-an-ios-engineer.md

 #### Keychain configurations
 - Don't lock a keychain that you're about to use
-- Don't add a short timeout on a keychain that contains your cert.
+- Don't add a short timeout on a keychain that contains your certificate.
 - To follow the [self-contained build script](https://mfaani.com/posts/what-is-a-self-contained-build-script/) logic, you should delete any similar named keychains.

 #### Keychain Triage
 - Add logs in your CI to help triage things.
 Example:
-    - Log all the certs on the machine: `security find-identity -v -p codesigning`
+    - Log all the certificates on the machine: `security find-identity -v -p codesigning`
     - Log all the keychains in the search list: `security list-keychains` Basically you want to makes sure there isn't another keychain with the same SHA, but in a locked keychain that you didn't create and wasn't delete by others.

 #### Specify Keychain path
 - `codesign` also takes in `--keychain <keychain-path>` parameter.
 You can use that and specify the exact keychain to use.
-That would help disambiguate cert look up.
+That would help disambiguate certificate look up.
 - If you're signing with `xcodebuild` then you can do:
     - `xcodebuild "OTHER_CODE_SIGN_FLAGS=--keychain '$PATH_TO_KEYCHAIN'"`
     - or within a `Fastfile` you can pass the following `"OTHER_CODE_SIGN_FLAGS='--keychain ~/Library/Keychains/AppPrivate.keychain-db'"` as an `xcargs` parameter of `build_ios_app` or `gym`